Sourcerer: Sample-based Maximum Entropy Source Distribution Estimation: Appendix

-The proof of uniqueness then follows by contradiction.
-Suppose there exist two distinct maximum entropy source distributions, $q^{*}_{1}$ and $q^{*}_{2}$.
-Then their average, $0.5(q^{*}_{1}+q^{*}_{2})$ is still a source distribution, and has higher entropy, contradicting our assumptions on $q^{*}_{1}$ and $q^{*}_{2}$.
+\paragraph{Regularized regression as an approximation to constrained optimization} In practice, we approximate the optimization problem in Eq.~\eqref{eq:constrained_problem} with the regularized regression objective in Eq.~\eqref{eq: unconstrained loss}.
+As a result, we cannot use the result of Proposition~\ref{prop:unique source} to guarantee the uniqueness of our solution.
+However, the dynamic schedule approach to $\lambda$ we use in our work (see Appendix~\ref{app:source_estimation}) is similar to the penalty method of approximating solutions to constrained optimization tasks \citep{Gill2019PracticalOptimization, chong2023constrainedoptimzationML}.
+Future work could use this connection to apply theoretical knowledge of constrained optimization in the source distribution estimation setting.

-\subsubsection{Examples related to the average posterior distribution}
+\subsection{Examples related to the average posterior distribution}

-In general, the average posterior distribution is not a valid source distribution.
+In general, the average posterior distribution is not a source distribution.
 The average posterior distribution is defined in Eq.~\eqref{eq: average posterior}.
 The infinite data limit is given by $G_{n}(\theta) \xrightarrow{n\to\infty} G(\theta) = \int p(\theta|x) p_{o}(x) dx$.
-Here, we provide two examples, one based on coin flips, and one based on Gaussian distributions to illustrate this point.
+Here, we provide two examples, one based on coin flips, and one based on a Gaussian bimodal likelihood to illustrate this point.

 \paragraph{Coin-flip example} Consider the classical coin flip example, where the probability of heads (H) follows a Bernoulli distribution with parameter $\theta$.
 The source distribution estimation problem for this setting would consist of the outcomes of flipping $n$ distinct coins, with potentially different values $\theta_{i}$. \begin{proposition} Suppose we have a Beta prior distribution on the Bernoulli parameter $\theta\sim Beta(\alpha,\beta)$ with parameters $\alpha=\beta=1$, and that the empirical measurements consist of $70\%$ heads, i.e.: